 Festivals + Holidays

 People around the world will celebrate May First today, but for most Americans, it is just another day.
-So why do Americans celebrate Labor Day in September?
-In fact, May First has its roots in the U.S. And there’s an interesting story behind why it isn’t celebrated there.
+So why do Americans celebrate Labor Day in September rather than on May First?
+In fact, May First has its roots in the U.S. And there’s an interesting story behind why it isn’t an official holiday there.

 International Workers Day

 So why don’t the Americans celebrate Labor Day on May First as people in most other countries do?